zabih-cpu/Python-repo/README.md

 <br>
 <hr>
 date : 5/25/2025
-lerning varaible and data type of python
+lerning variable and data type of python